Meat-Free Haggis Keema Curry

 - Add the vegetarian haggis.
 Stir to ensure the garlic, onion and ginger are mixed in.
 Fry for another few minutes until the haggis has heated through.

 - Add the canned tomatoes, chickpeas, ground turmeric, chilli flakes, ground cumin, garam masala, salt and sugar.

-- Add 200ml of water and bring to the boil.
+- Add 200 milliliters of water and bring to a boil.

-- Once the water is boiling, reduce the heat to low, cover and gently cook for 50-60 minutes.
+- Once the water is boiling, reduce the heat to low, cover and gently cook for 50 to 60 minutes.
 Stir occasionally and add more water if necessary.